 Needless to say, Sondre will be a great addition to the training camp and his advice on kit, training, food and survival in a multi-day race will enhance everyones training camp experience.

 As a reminder, we also have the 2015 Marathon des Sables and Oman Desert Marathon ladies champion, Elisabet Barnes as head-coach for the entire week.

 Our 2017 Training Camp is full but we are already taking bookings for 2018 HERE

 You can also read daily reports from the 2016 edition HERE

-Recently I was involved in a series of discussions about the Marathon des Sables, not the 2016 edition of the race but the 2017 edition of the race.
+Recently I was involved in a series of discussions about the Marathon des Sables, not the 2016 edition of the race but the 2017 and 2018 editions of the race.
 One thing that became very clear is the panic and apprehension many runners feel about a goal that may well be a ‘one-off’ or lifetime goal.